Soup and sweater weather…

 If that isn’t a frugal gal’s dream, I don’t know what is.
 Most importantly, though, the corn stock gives your chowder something that no other stock can.
 It gives it an essence of summer sweet corn that simply is not available in any other way mid-autumn or winter.
 If that doesn’t send a shiver of anticipation up your spine (unlike a spinal tap), then you’ve never lived in the snow belt.

 Just imagine a bowl of rich chowder resplendent with roasted corn (that which you cut from the cob and froze, you frugal cook you!), cubes of potato with a hint of red skin still on, and hints of orange carrot in a fragrant broth that smells just like fresh sweet corn and is made thicker and velvety with the addition of cream cheese.
 Does that warm you up yet?
+To get the chowder recipe made with this corn stock, visit this link!

 Don’t just talk about it: slurp that soup like Leslie!